 - When the eponymous character freaks out over being offered eggs at a restaurant, shouting about how he's not a cannibal.
 This is despite the fact that as an alien, there's no way he could be even remotely related to any terrestrial bird species.

-- In the remake of Clash of the Titans, Zeus' totem is a bald eagle.
-Bald eagles live in North America — not Greece.
+- In Clash of the Titans, Zeus' totem is a bald eagle.
+Bald eagles live in North America, not Greece.
 Contact between the two continents was not formally established until many centuries after the movie is supposed to take place.
 The nearest plausible analog would have been the similar-looking, but lesser celebrated, White-Tailed Eagle, or the similar-sized and equally impressive Golden Eagle.

 - Mary Poppins features the title character singing with a robin during "Spoonful of Sugar"; however, it's an American robin, while the story takes place in London.
 It's also a pair of male robins building that nest.